 Bottom line — Lightroom CC is a wonderful program, but its inability to rename files, tether, and only exporting of images in JPG makes its accessibility too narrow for professional use.

-Nothing can beat Lightroom for product photography as it’s one-of-a-kind in its category.
+Lightroom product photography is among the best as it’s one-of-a-kind in its category.
 However, if you’re not satisfied with the results of your Lightroom photography or just want to give a shot at some other software, then Skylum Luminar 4 is the one for you.

-In a way, Lightroom is a little more cheaper and accessible than Capture One.
+In a way, the Lightroom product photography is cheaper and more accessible than Capture One.
 But, Capture One is made especially for photographers.
 If Lightroom photography entices you, then Capture One is going to leave you thinking which one’s better.